cloudposse-archives/terraform-aws-kops-vpc-peering/README.md

 | `backing_services_allow_remote_vpc_dns_resolution`  | `true`     | Allow the backing services VPC to resolve public DNS hostnames to private IP addresses when queried from instances in the `Kops` VPC  | No       |

-__NOTE:__ The backing services VPC must have subnets associated with route tables
+__NOTE:__ The backing services VPC must have subnets associated with route tables.

 __NOTE:__ When enabled, the DNS resolution feature (`backing_services_allow_remote_vpc_dns_resolution`) require that the backing services VPC must have support for the DNS hostnames enabled.